BLOG: Dilute and Mix

 - (Epsom) salt

 Of course you can make products based on water-soluble substances.
-Then use an emulsifier to mix the oil part and the water part together and helps to spread your essential oil better.
-And preferably also a preservative, since water can cause all kinds of yeasts, molds and bacteria in your end product.
+Use an emulsifier to mix the oil part and the water part together and help to spread your essential oil better.
+And preferably also a preservative, since water can cause all kinds of yeasts, molds and bacteria in your final product.

 BASIC TIPS